diethardsteiner/pentaho-standardised-git-repo-setup/README.md

 > **Important**: The project name must only include letters, no other characters.
 The same applies to the environment name.

 > **Important**: All the repositories have to be located within the same folder.
 This folder is referred to as `BASE_DIR`.

+> **Note**: If any of these repositories already exist within the same folder, they will not be overwritten.

 ## Example